 The reference uncertainty equation and HyperLab's uncertainty calculation method approximately serves the same 44% area uncertainty value.

 This shows that the two formulas results in nearly identical results under the same conditions.

-HyperLab could reproduce this fit only after manual interventions, as it uses much wider background region during the automatic fit:
+Please note that HyperLab could reproduce this fit only after manual interventions (manually narrowing the region boundaries), as it originally determined much wider background region during the automatic fit.